About Chamonix Ski Pass Options

 Chamonix Le Pass ski-passes (Local area)

-Chamonix Le Pass gives access to the three main valley ski areas; Brevent-Flegere, Le Tour and Grand Montets to 2765m (so not the top cable car) and also the valley floor beginner areas (La Vormaine, Les Planards, Le Savoy and Les Chosalets).
+If you generally prefer to stay on the groomed runs or venture off-piste within a secured area, then this is the ski pass for you.
+Chamonix Le Pass gives you access to the three main valley ski areas; Brevent-Flegere, Le Tour-Vallorcine and Grand Montets to 2765m (so not the top cable car) and also the valley floor beginner areas (La Vormaine, Les Planards, Le Savoy and Les Chosalets).

 This ski pass does not allow you to use the lifts in Les Houches or take the Aiguille du Midi cable car or the Montenvers train (therefore ruling out the Vallée Blanche).
 However, it can be upgraded at any point during your stay to the Mont Blanc Unlimited ski pass on payment of the appropriate supplement.

 Situated 6km down the valley from Chamonix town the family friendly Les Houches ski area.
 Perfect for beginner skiers and snowboarders, this area is included in your MBU (full area) pass, or alternatively, you can buy a separate pass that only covers the Les Houches area.
 These are available from Ski Pass Offices at the Bellevue and Prarion lift stations.